Jon McClellan

 Jon McClellan has ample experience prescribing psychotropic drugs off-label over the last couple of decades.
 He has taught students at the University of Washington, and advises other medical professionals in phone consultations in a program that Washington State implemented.
 In spite of these facts, and a professional career over 2 + decades, he claims to have no insight whatsoever into the prescribing practices he uses and recommends to others.
 Prescribing practices which have defrauded taxpayers through the Medicaid program.
 Worse than the decimated budgets and robbing of the American taxpayers, is the plight of the primary victims of this psychiatric practice: the children whose lives have been forever altered, like my son's has been; and the children whose lives have been lost: like Rebecca Riley and Gabriel Meyers.

 Does anyone really believe Jon McClellan has absolutely no insight into the reason this investigation is needed?
 Does anybody wonder what happens to doctors who prescribe drugs off-label, and ultimately cause a child's death?
-The "doctor" that "treated" Gabriel Meyer to death, got a "warning letter" and still has a medical license to practice medicine.
-The "doctor" that "treated" Rebecca Riley to death was granted immunity for testifying against her mother at trial.
-As usual, Jon McClellan was quoted in the press when these events occurred: This expert who claims he has NO IDEA why these drugs are being used so widely, with such ill effects, without being first tested or approved as safe and/or efficacious for pediatric use, on thousands of children across the Country----always has something to say about the drugs when they kill children.
-But, strangely, he testified in a Senate hearing, he has NO IDEA why prescribing the drugs as he himself recommends is Standard Practice...
+The doctor that "treated" Gabriel Meyer to death, got a "warning letter" and still has a medical license to practice medicine.
+The doctor that "treated" Rebecca Riley to death was granted immunity for testifying against her mother at trial.
+As usual, Jon McClellan was quoted in the press when these events occurred: This expert who claims he has NO IDEA why these drugs are being used so widely, with such ill effects, without being first tested or approved as safe and/or effective for pediatric use, always has something to say when the off label use of teratogenic drugs result in a child's death.
+He testified in a Senate hearing that he has NO IDEA why the drugs he himself recommends using off label and concomitantly in treatment guidelines and practice parameters, are being used in off label and concomitantly...

 PRACTICE PARAMETER FOR THE ASSESSMENT AND TREATMENT OF